Project introduction

 • The road will have 4 lanes for its entire length of approximately 16 kms and be expressway standard design with a central median and wide shoulders (similar to the Cambridge section of the Waikato Expressway).

-• Local roads will be located on both sides of main alignment of the Project, between the existing end of the Cambridge Section of the Waikato Expressway and the proposed Karāpiro interchange.
+• Local roads will be located on both sides of main alignment of the Project, between the existing end of the Cambridge section of the Waikato Expressway and the proposed Karāpiro Interchange.

-• A proposed grade separated interchange located near the existing SH1 and Karapiro Road intersection, linking realigned local roads via roundabouts.
+• A proposed grade separated (where roads are at different heights) interchange located near the existing SH1 and Karāpiro Road intersection, linking realigned local roads via roundabouts with on/off ramps to the expressway in both directions.

 • In addition to the interchange there are 4 other bridges – 3 over existing gullies and 1 overbridge providing access to a realigned local road at Tunakawa Road.